krenalis/krenalis/doc/src/getting-started.md

 2. Take [the example configuration file `config.example.yaml`](https://github.com/open2b/chichi/blob/main/config.example.yaml) and copy it into the chosen directory in a file named `config.yaml`
 3. Modify `config.yaml` according to your needs.

-Proceed now with the creation of the certificates.
+If the `https` configuration parameter is set to `true` in the configuration file, then proceed with the creation of the certificates; otherwise, proceed with the setup of the database.

 ## Certificates